You’ve probably noticed a significant increase in the price of groceries during your weekly run.

-For example, a family of four, including two parents, a teenage son, and a younger daughter, spends around $13,907.25 on groceries per year.
+For example, a family of four, including two parents, a teenage son, and a younger daughter, spends around $16,288.41 on food per year, or $1,357.36 per month.
 Other family situations are detailed, including older couples and single parents.

 These numbers only account for families cooking at home.
 They also don’t consider the need for specialized diets or food delivery services.
 Consequently, it isn’t necessarily indicative of how most Canadians eat but offers insight into how much typical families pay for groceries each year.

-The report identified that men aged 31 to 50 expect to pay $169.49 more for food per month than last year.
-Women of the same age can see an increase of $152.08 per month.
-The increase in monthly food expenditures is on par with rises in other facets of Canadian life, namely fuel and housing prices, as well as a staggeringly high inflation rate.
+The increase in monthly food expenditures is on par with rises in other facets of Canadian life, namely fuel and energy costs, as well as a staggeringly high inflation rate.

-The cause of most of these price increases started with the COVID-19 pandemic.
-The pandemic has disrupted global markets and economies while having a significant impact on the food supply chain.
+These price increases started with the COVID-19 pandemic.
+The pandemic has disrupted global markets and economies while significantly impacting the food supply chain.